bayuapriansah/bayuapriansah.github.io/python/weekly.md

 7. **Follow-ups & Assignments**
    1. Heet to draft external org masterclass outreach template by Friday.
-   2. Leo to mock up basic visualization of logos/themes.
+   2. Leo to draft visual of org-to-problem statement for update deck.
    3. Bayu to assist Janio in preparing collaterals for Jogja + upcoming Indonesia launches.
    4. Heet & Jeevan to align on Zoom tech prep and prototyping disbursement flow.
    5. Team to finalize showcase travel budget with updated flight, insurance, and visa costs.